ztleeUT/Physics-Simulations/ProjectileMotion/README.md

 ---

-## How to Run
+## How to Use Program

-When the code loads, simply select a preset and press run.
-Doing so will generate the following plot.
+When the code loads, simply select a preset or adjust the sliders and press the "run" button.
+Doing so will generate the following plots:

-- Impact Distance, plot showing how far a projectile will travel before hitting the ground.
-- Impact Speed, plot showing how fast a projectile was moving when it impacted the ground.
+- Impact Distance
+- Impact Speed
+- Impact Energy

-- Impact Energy, plot showing how much energy the projectile had when it struck the ground.
+It will also generate the distance, speed, and energy values when the projectile impacts the ground.

 ---